GermanViter/geeSave/README.md

    - Modify the `LOGS` variable in the script to change where logs are written.

 3. Compression:
    - Compression is enabled by default using `tar -czf`.
-You can modify this in the script if you prefer another format.
+You can modify this in the script if you prefer another format. (not in 1.1)

 4. Backup naming:
    - The script accepts an optional third argument to determine the backup archive name.
    - If no name is provided, the script will derive a name from the source path.
    - If a name is provided, the archive will be saved as `/path/to/destination/<NAME>.tar.gz`.
+   - In 1.1, the saved folder wont be archived and will be name `/path/to/destination/<NAME>`.

 ---